 For an excellent way to determine whether Gzip compression is enabled on your website or not, you can take yourself to test your website here.
 This perennially useful tool can concretely show you just how many precious bytes (and thus rendering speed and bandwidth) were saved by enabling Gzip compression.
 Check out the example screenshotted below for a remarkable illustration of just how many bytes we saved and economized on our test website.

 Enabling Gzip compression with one of the above methods should fix Google PageSpeed Insights’ recommendation to ‘Enable Compression’.

 Reason for this warning: Compression is not enabled.

-For this example, we enabled Gzip Compression via W3 Total Cache plugin, and you can see that Enable Compression warning is now removed with the result below.
+For this example, we enabled Gzip Compression via the W3 Total Cache plugin, and you can thus note that the Enable Compression warning is now removed, with the result below.